Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Maryland is 2-0 against the spread and 2-0 overall this season when the team puts up more than 27.0 points.

-- When Maryland picks up more than 432.3 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that Maryland piles up over 432.3 yards, the team is 2-1 against the spread and 3-0 overall.

-- This year, the Terrapins have two turnovers, eight fewer than the Golden Flashes have takeaways (10).
+- The Terrapins have two giveaways this season, while the Golden Flashes have 10 takeaways .

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.